raspberrypilearning/321-make-mentor-guide/en/step_6.md

 As with Explore projects, the reflection questions are not intended as a formal assessment.
 Instead they provide an opportunity to revisit and embed important concepts to prepare creators for future projects.

-### Upgrade your project step
+### Upgrade project step

 As with Explore projects, this step allows **differentiation by outcome** and allows creators who have additional time or want to continue at home to take their project further.

-This step often includes an inspirational example that we would not expect all creators to be able to achieve.
+This **Upgrade** step often includes an inspirational example that we would not expect all creators to be able to achieve.

 **Tip:** It's important to remind creators of how long it takes a big team to make a piece of software and that they are creating amazing projects in much less time, which makes these creators especially awesome.